JJGriffin/Power-Fx-From-Novice-To-Ninja/Lab3-ExtendingDataverseWithPowerFx.md

 # Lab 3 - Extending Microsoft Dataverse with Power Fx

-In this lab, you will implement customizations in Dataverse using Power Fx in modern commanding, formula columns and low-code plug-ins.
+In this lab, you will implement customizations in Dataverse using Power Fx in modern commanding and formula columns.
 Finally, you will take the custom page created in Lab 2 and embed this into a model-driven Power App.

 ## Scenario